mhwlng/fip-elite/README.md

 There is a Toggle Mirror Window menu option in the tray icon context menu.
 This option mirrors the FIP display, that is being controlled by the HOTAS hat switch, to a window for use in VR.

-If FipSerialNumber in joysticksettings.config has the special value "window", then a separate window is created that is NOT a mirror of a FIP display.
+If FipSerialNumber in joysticksettings.config has the special value "window", then a separate window is created, that is NOT a mirror of a FIP display.

 **So this window will also work WITHOUT any connected FIP display.**